-It is preferable that English as an Additional Language (EAL) teachers have an EAL methodology and practicum as part of their teacher training or post-graduate studies.
+It is preferable that English as an Additional Language (EAL) teachers have an EAL methodology and practicum as part of their teacher training or postgraduate studies.

 Some secondary teachers have appropriate knowledge and skills to teach in primary schools, particularly at Years 5 and 6.
-However, in order to maintain staffing flexibility in primary schools and provide these teachers with a career path in primary schools, the principal should encourage secondary-trained teachers to undertake appropriate studies and/or professional development to broaden their expertise in the primary sector.
+However, in order to maintain staffing flexibility in primary schools and provide these teachers with a career path in primary schools, the principal should encourage secondary-trained teachers to undertake appropriate studies and, or professional development to broaden their expertise in the primary sector.

-Such studies/professional learning should be directed at providing the teacher with:
+Such studies or professional learning should be directed at providing the teacher with:

-- A knowledge and understanding of the cognitive development for children in the age range of four to twelve years. - An awareness of the issues associated with primary schools. - The skills to teach the wide range of discipline-based learning areas delivered by the generalist class teacher.
+- a knowledge and understanding of the cognitive development for children in the age range of 4 to 12 years - an awareness of the issues associated with primary schools - the skills to teach the wide range of discipline-based learning areas delivered by the generalist class teacher